alam1704/CCC_Coursework/README.md

 <br>

 #### **index.html**
 The home page contains project tiles with background images at 100% of width and slight change to linear gradient opacity.
 The intention is to have the project links change color when hovered.
+However, to maintain a clean look with the product images, I decided to use a "GROW" effect - when hovered over, the text will increase in size slightly.
 The height is also set at roughly 30% of the viewport height.
 ![Index](docs/index.png)
 <br>